sonicle-webtop/docs/core.rst

 -----------------

 * | ``security.knowndeviceverification.enabled`` [ true | false ]
   | Enable or disable remote-device reporting: an email notice is sent to a set of recipients if, after a successful login, the device is not already marked as known-device.
-Defaults to true.
+Defaults to ``true``.
   | @since: 5.10.0

 * | ``security.knowndeviceverification.recipients`` [ comma separated recipient list ]